John-bju/SIL-translation-test/README.md

 #
 ### Configuring Crowdin
-To properly use Crowdin with this GitHub workflow, it is necessary to tweak certain features of the software to get the best results.
+To use Crowdin with this GitHub workflow, there are certain settings that need to be changed to get the best results.

 #### Duplicate Strings
-A setting that needs to be enabled is "Duplicate Strings."
-It allows two identical sentences to only be counted as one.
-This reduces the total word count and therefore costs.
+A setting that needs to be enabled is called "Duplicate Strings."
+This setting causes two sentences that are identical to be given the same translation so Crowdin can lower the total word count.

-To enable this, you need to go into the "settings" tab at the very right.
+To enable this setting, go into the "settings" tab at the very right of the project webpage.

 <img src="README_pics/Screenshot_20260720_140218.png" width="400" height="800" />